 After a long day at the store shopping for everyone on your list, heading to the register can raise a few fears.
 The holidays can put a strain on your pocketbook, so you are particularly vulnerable when the clerk asks you if you want to save 20 percent on your purchase.

-According to Bankrate, store credit cards can have a substantial impact on your credit score, so taking the time to learn about them is vital for your financial health.
+As mentioned in a previous Lexington Law blog, store credit cards can cause significant damage to your credit score, so taking the time to learn about them is vital for your financial health.

 Understand the cons